bufbuild/protovalidate/README.md

 ## Documentation

-Comprehensive documentation for Protovalidate at [protovalidate.com][protovalidate].
+Comprehensive documentation for Protovalidate is available at [protovalidate.com][protovalidate].

 Highlights include: